Transmission Entertainment & Events: the history of its creation until today ...

 In the meantime, the association's Pressbook ’was filling up with Flyers of organized activities, as well as several newspaper articles, radio and television interviews.

 As a result of a move and personal constraints, David took a step back in the association which led to its end.

-Five years ago, David accepted the motivation to relaunch Transmission, somehow by changing the name in Transmission Entertainment and organized several editions of 'The Happening Events - Back Yard Party', which ended with remarkable success with an edition of Dream On.
+Seven years ago, David accepted the motivation to relaunch Transmission, somehow by changing the name in Transmission Entertainment and organized several editions of 'The Happening Events - Back Yard Party', which ended with remarkable success with an edition of Dream On.
 Following the pandemic and the various lockdowns, the decision to end the "Back Yard Party" was taken but other projects under "The Happening" are underway.